empirical-org/Quill-NLP-Tools-and-Datasets/README.md

 Alternatively, it is possible to create new synthetic training data.
 Every grammar error has an `ErrorGenerator` that takes an input sentence and inserts a synthetic error in that sentence (if possible).
 For example, the `SubjectVerbAgreementWithSimpleNounErrorGenerator` takes a sentence and replaces the present verb by another verb form if the subject contains a simple noun.
+The README file in the directory `scripts/quillgrammar` contains more detailed information about this synthetic data generation.

 The error generators can be run with the script `create_grammar_training_corpus.py`: